Description of the imageWelcome to The Second DISPLACE Challenge @Interspeech 2024 Description of the image

 Prachi Singh

-Research Scholar, Institute of Science, Bangalore, India
+Research Scholar, Indian Institute of Science, Bangalore, India

 Dr. Shikha Baghel